How to set up multiple income streams as an artist

-Another good way to make money with a blog or through social media.
+Another good way to make money is with a blog or through social media.
 You can join an affiliate site or program.
-Affiliates get a small commision anytime something is purchased through their link!
+Affiliates get a small commission anytime something is purchased through their link!

 A well-known example is the Amazon Affiliate program.
 This one might be great to link to your favourite art supplies and make a little extra!

 Personally, I am an affiliate of skillshare for example as you could see above!
-They pay me a small commision when someone uses these links to join skillshare!
+They pay me a small commission when someone uses these links to join skillshare!